cosmosdarwin/cosmosdarwin.github.io/_posts/2018-01-12-create-mixed-reality-models-in-powershell.markdown

 ![cube](/../images/cube.png)

-At this point, I'm on an airplane, with many hours left to go.
+At this point in the story, I'm on an airplane, with many hours left in my flight.

 Given the circumstances, I push further.
 Here's an octagonal prism: